About emotions and freedom.

 As you already know, your brain builds different neural circuits based on different experiences and information received from the outside world through your senses (including your psychic senses).
 The same is true of information received from inside your body.
 The brain uses the same processes to understand the sensations that come to you from outside as well as from inside your body.

 Thanks to abstract thinking, your brain can also make predictions based on them and create different scenarios about your functioning.
 It simply adds your past experiences to your current information.
-And in doing so, it creates a mental model of what your world will be like.
+And in doing so, creates a mental model of what your world will be like.
 In order for this model to arise, it gives meaning to the signals coming from the outside world and from your body through concepts.
 It uses them to simulate the outside world.

 Emotions and freedom.
 Emotions and freedom.